raspberrypilearning/jam-worksheets/snapchat-photobooth/snapchat-photobooth.md

     camera.stop_preview()
     ```

-1. Run the code again - it should take a picture after 3 seconds.
+1. Run the code again - the camera should take a picture after 3 seconds.

 1. Now open the File Manager to see your picture.

 ## Use a button

-1. Now add a button into your code:
+1. Now add a button:

     ```python
     from picamera import PiCamera